-Over the last 12 months, the Portfolio invested as much as 34.51% of its net assets in the Black Creek International Equity Corporate Class, as much as 35.49% of its net assets in the Invesco International Growth Class, as much as 33.22% of its net assets in the Manulife World Investment Fund and as much as 35.52% of its net assets in the Philips, Hager & North Overseas Equity Fund.
+Over the last 12 months, the Portfolio invested as much as 36.81% of its net assets in the Black Creek International Equity Corporate Class, as much as 30.32% of its net assets in the Manulife World Investment Fund and as much as 38.25% of its net assets in the Philips, Hager & North Overseas Equity Fund.
 See Risks relating to concentration for a description of those risks.